GamesCreed

 Certain levels in PathCraft also required herding the character in a specific direction.
 If one put the brown blocks too low, at about waist level with the character, they would simply walk over it.
 And if there wasn’t something blocking their path, they would simply walk off the edge in the direction they were facing.
 To prevent the character from walking over a block, it simply required putting one of the brown blocks at eye level for them.
 If they were on a path that didn’t have turns, they simply walked back the way they came.

 PathCraft’s controls were simple.
 But there was one thing others might also take issue with.
-It is possible for the player to pull the ‘level’ back, and forth, up and down.
+The player can pull the ‘level’ back and forth, up and down.
 But it was not at all possible to spin the character environment in a 360 fashion.
 This would have helped a great deal when it came to finding solutions for the higher levels.

 Devil Cow Studio, Vertigo Games, PathCraft

 Above all else, one should not panic while searching for a solution.
 There will be plenty of opportunities to step back and think about each puzzle.
-Some solutions might seem like the right ones but will likely fail in execution.
-One may find themselves constantly building bridges as they aid the little character.
+Some solutions might seem like the right ones, but will likely fail in execution.
+One may find oneself constantly building bridges as they aid the little character.

 Some levels will have nothing to stop the character except the brown blocks.
 There will be times in PathCraft when one will have to ‘trap’ the character between two or three blocks.
 And THEN analyze the puzzle to determine what solution to the problem might work best.
 I found that trapping the character was necessary to solve a few of the puzzles if I wanted to ensure completion.